mawaddahAlharthi/Edutrack/README.md

 * **Alternative for Developers:** If you are using VS Code, right-click `index.html` and select **"Open with Live Server"** to spin up a local development environment.

 3. **Validating with Sample Data:**
 Once the dashboard loads, click **"Get Started"** to bypass the interactive landing interface.
-Upload the provided anonymized institutional datasets (`data_ds.csv` or `data_de.csv`) directly into the data import panel to view live AI recommendations, dynamic KPI charts, and CLO mastery ratios.
+Upload the provided anonymized institutional datasets (`data_ds.csv`, `data_de.csv`, or the new `new data to test.csv`) directly into the data import panel to view live AI recommendations, dynamic KPI charts, and CLO mastery ratios.

 ### 2. Setting Up the Machine Learning Experimental Environment (Python Backend)